Nadège Vanhée’s Return to the Equestrian Logic of Objects

 source: Vogue Runway

-Fall 2026 reminds us that beneath the aura of exclusivity, the Hermès handbag remains what it has always been:
+Fall 2026 is a reminder that beneath the aura of exclusivity, the Hermès handbag remains what it has always been: an instrument.

 – Bolide-Inspired Zip Top Bag